google/draco/README.md

 News
 =======

+Attention GStatic users: the Draco team strongly recommends using the versioned URLs for aceessing Draco GStatic content.
+If you are using the URLs that include the `v1/decoders` substring within the URL, edge caching and GStatic propagation delays can result in transient errors that can be difficult to diagnose when new Draco releases are launched.
+To avoid the issue pin your sites to a versioned release.

 ### Version 1.4.3 release
 * Using the versioned www.gstatic.com WASM and Javascript decoders continues to be recommended.
 To use v1.4.3, use this URL: